How DIYNatural Uses Social Media to Grow Their Email List

 Matt attributes much of DIY Natural‘s success with growing an engaged and active email list.

 “It’s really beneficial and it’s the most valuable part we’re able to hold on to,” he says.
 “With social media networks, you don’t really own that content.
 With email, you do.”With social media networks, you don't really own that content.
 With email, you do.
 Click To Tweet

 He pointed out that contests and giveaways are a big part of their list building strategy, incentivizing social followers with a chance to win free products in exchange for signup up for their emails.
 He launches one or two giveaways a month on each of their social channels using Rafflecopter, which integrates directly with their AWeber account to collect new email addresses as they come in.
 He also uses embedded signup forms within popular articles to promote bonus content when a new visitor opts in.

 With over ten years experience writing for the web, Matt has a strong idea of they type of content that resonates with his audience.

 “You want to build your list through excellent content first, and then social media channels and email lists.
 Wow them with your content to get them to sign up for your list.
 Email marketing definitely gives us a lot of pause, because we know that every article we publish will be sent out to 80,000 people.”

 His content-first approach is what drives DIY Natural’s success and how they continue to see strong growth in their email list.
 He advises those who are new to email to always be testing to find the right frequency and amount to send, with a focus on sending fewer, better emails.Build your list through excellent content first, and then social media channels and email lists.
-Wow… Click To Tweet
+Wow them with your content to get them to sign up.
+Click To Tweet

 “When we find things that are awesome, we want to share it with the like-minded network that we’ve built,” he says.
 “But we try not to send too many emails.
 When people sign up, they currently receive an email every Monday, Wednesday and Friday.
 We’re thinking of switching to a weekly digest.”